ychoi-kr/omegat-plugin-openai-translate/README.md

-# OpenAI plug-in for OmegaT
+# OpenAI Plug-in for OmegaT

-This plug-in enables users to utilize OpenAI API for machine translation within the OmegaT CAT environment.
+This plug-in enables users to utilize the OpenAI API for machine translation within the OmegaT CAT environment.

 ![](images/demo.png)